iotaledger/iota-wiki/internal/learn/wallets/firefly-wallet.md

 # Firefly Wallet

-## General Overview and Introduction
+## General overview and introduction

 Firefly is the secure entry point to the IOTA ecosystem.